microsoft/theme-converter-for-vs/README.md

-# Theme Converter for Visual Studio Private Preview
+# Theme Converter for Visual Studio
  This is a CLI tool that takes in a VS Code theme’s json file and converts it into a VS theme.

  ## Prerequisites